 26. Ski the Olympic slopes at Chamrousse

-Just thirty minutes drive away from downtown Grenoble is the locals’ ski resort: Chamrousse.
-If you’re visiting Grenoble in winter you simply have to add a visit here to your list of things to do in Grenoble.
+There’s quite a bit of choice when it comes to ski resorts near Grenoble but Chamrousse is one of the closest.
+It’s just thirty minutes drive away from downtown Grenoble and is the locals’ ski resort.
+If you’re visiting Grenoble in winter you simply have to add a visit here to do some Grenoble skiing!

 In 1969 the Winter Olympics were held in Grenoble and you can still ski the downhill course today.
 It’s pretty steep in sections (obviously) but worth doing if you’re an intermediate skier!